PARK HILLS MUNICIPAL COURT

 ABOUT THE COURT

 The State court system consists of one Supreme Court located in Jefferson City, Missouri.
 Underneath the Supreme Court are three Courts of Appeal.
 The Eastern District of the Court of Appeals is located in St. Louis, Missouri.
 The trial courts are known as circuit courts.
-Circuit courts have various divisions including associate circuit divisions, small claims divisions, probate divisions and municipal divisions.
-Municipal courts are established by Chapter 479 of the Revised Statutes of Missouri and although personnel are paid out of the budget of the municipalities, the presiding circuit judge (a state official), has superintending authority and control over municipal courts.
+Circuit courts have various divisions including associate circuit divisions, small claims divisions, probate divisions, and municipal divisions.
+Municipal courts are established by Chapter 479 of the Revised Statutes of Missouri and although personnel is paid out of the budget of the municipalities, the presiding circuit judge (a state official), has superintending authority and control over municipal courts.

 The Park Hills municipal courtroom is on the ground floor of City Hall adjacent to the offices of the Clerk of the Municipal Court.
 The municipal judge conducts court and the clerks maintain dockets and records concerning the business of the court.
-The judge has the power to administer oaths, enforce obedience to all of his orders, rules and judgments, and may fine or imprison for violation of city ordinance pursuant to municipal ordinance which, in the City of Park Hills generally provides a maximum fine of $500.00 and a maximum jail term of 90 days.
+The judge has the power to administer oaths, enforce obedience to all of his orders, rules, and judgments, and may fine or imprison for violation of city ordinance pursuant to municipal ordinance which, in the City of Park Hills generally provides a maximum fine of $500.00 and a maximum jail term of 90 days.
 Municipal judges have the same power as circuit judges with respect to fines or imprisonment for contempt of court.

 A municipal court proceeding generally begins with a complaint which may be filed by a private citizen or police officer.
 The city prosecuting attorney reviews the complaint to determine if there is adequate evidence to initiate a prosecution.
 If not, no prosecution is initiated.
 If so, the city prosecuting attorney prepares a charging document which is called an "information".
 The information is then filed with the office of the Municipal Court Clerk and the act of filing the information constitutes the commencement of a case.
 The defendant must be served (either a copy of the summons is handed to the defendant - as in a traffic ticket - or the documents may be delivered by a police officer or process server).